openstack-archive/snap-nova/README.md

 /var/snap/nova/common/log.

 ## Managing nova

-The nova snap will drop privileges to run daemons and commands under a regular user named snap-nova.
-Additionally, permissions and ownership of files and directories in /var/snap/nova/common/ are modified to restrict access from other users.

 The nova snap has alias support that enables use of the well-known nova-manage command.
 To enable the alias, run the following prior to